rinawasabi/cyber-security-data-privacy/BookingSystem/Phase3/auth_test_report.md

 ###  **Guest**

 **✅ Can do**

-List every action a *Guest* can perform, with the page or endpoint.
-Example format:
+ or endpoint.

-* “Can
+* “Can access the main page `/`“
+* “Can register her/himself if they are over 15 years old with strong password on `/register`"
-* “Can
+* “Can see other people's reservations without reserver usernames on `/`“
-* “Can
+* “Can “

 ---

 **❌ Cannot do**

 List every action that a *Guest* is blocked from doing.
-Example format:

-* “Cannot
+* “Cannot login without registering first on `/login`"
-* “Cannot
+* “Cannot add a new resource on `/resource`"
-* “Cannot
+* “Cannot add a new reservation on `/reservation`"
-* “Cannot
+* “Cannot “

 ---